AstronautMarkus/Star_Wars_TheCloneWars_REST-API/README.md

 The requirements needed for this project are found in the file [`requirements.txt`](https://github.com/AstronautMarkus/Star_Wars_TheCloneWars_REST-API/blob/dev/requirements.txt).

-## License

-This project is under the GPL-3.0 license.

 ## Main Files

 - `main.py`: Main file to run the application.